KauzClay/docs-tap/workloads/spec-reference.hbs.md

 When carrying pre-built Java artifacts, `MavenArtifact` makes the artifact available to further resources in the supply chain as a tarball.
 You can wrap the tarball as a container image for further deployment.
-Differently from `git` and `image`, its configuration is solely driven by parameters in the workload.
+Its configuration is solely driven by parameters in the workload, which is different from `git` and `image`.

 Parameters: